 - Exposure to the sun over time can cause fading and discoloration of the pigment.
 Once completely healed, you may apply sunscreen on the treated area.
 Wear large sunglasses and a hat for further protection.
 Rinse and dry the area thoroughly when in contact with chlorine.

-- Glycolic acid, microdermabrasion, and chemical face peel products must be kept away from the tattooed area as continued use could lighten the pigment.
+- Glycolic acid, microdermabrasion, and chemical face peel and products mentioned above must be kept away from the tattooed area as continued use could lighten the pigment.

 - If you are having laser resurfacing or laser hair removal after your tattoo has healed, please inform the laser technician.
 Continue at your own discretion.
 Laser procedures may darken, lighten, or discolor the tattooed area.